 This depends entirely on the facts of your specific case.
 If you have a decent amount of steady income, and a large amount of non-exempt property which you don't want to part with, Chapter 13 might be the best option for you.
 If most of your property is exempt, and you don't have much steady income, Chapter 7 might be the best option.

-In any case, it would be a good idea to consult a local bankruptcy attorney in Calhoun, Georgia.
-Your attorney can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).
+In any case, it would be a good idea to consult a local bankruptcy Attorney in Calhoun, Georgia.
+Your Attorney can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).